 Lawn aeration is simply a process of punching small holes into the soil.
 This alleviates soil compaction, and allows water, nutrients, and air to penetrate down to the grass roots more easily.
 Delivering these vital components to roots faster helps the grass plants grow quicker, stronger, and more efficiently.
 It means you will waste less water and fertilizer, which can make a big difference in your checkbook.

 Aerators come in either spike or plug form.
 Spike aerators are simply sharp metal tines that poke holes into the soil.
 Plugs actually pull a bit of soil out of the ground and deposit it elsewhere on the lawn.
-It’s sort of like taking tiny core samples out of your dirt, which is why this method is called core aeration.
+It’s sort of like taking tiny core samples out of your dirt, which is why professionals call this method core aeration.
 Core aeration is more effective than spikes.
 For best results, look for an aerator that pulls plugs 2-3 inches deep, and about 2-3 inches apart.

-When Should You Perform Lawn Aeration?
+When Should You Perform This Service?